lisabethu88/ExceptionHandlingActivity/readme.md

 # Exception Handling Activity

-This repository is used in the Ada Exception Activity Activity as an exercise for Ada students to practice generating exceptions in their code and writing test cases that expect exceptions.
+This repository is used in the Ada Exception Handling Activity as an exercise for Ada students to practice generating exceptions in their code and writing test cases that expect exceptions.

 ## Setup